“Mistério do Planeta” (Novos Baianos, 1972)

 And I pass before my eyes

-Naked or covered with shades
+Naked or wearing shades

 Past, present

-… The triple mystery of the “stop”
+The triple mystery of the “stop”

 That I pass through and it being

-In that which remains in each of us
+That which remains in each of us

 And in the air that pretended it saw